ellakoa/postcard-poem/content/posts/the-christmas-mouse.md

   Not only the wrapper did the mouse drop but also the chocolate with a nibbled top

-  Next day the mystery was finally solved
+  The next day the mystery was finally solved
   There was no doubt, with such tiny teeth
   A little mouse was eating
   the Christmas tree treats.